DevAhmedAmr/simple_shell/README.md

 Contributions to the Linux Ubuntu Shell Simulation project are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License ↗.
 See the LICENSE file for more details.

 Acknowledgments
 We would like to acknowledge the contributions of the open-source community and the valuable resources available for learning C programming and Linux system concepts.